-- The organic production logo of the European Union is not compulsory for inclusion on labels for products exported to the EU. - The organic production logo of the European Union and further information on its use can be found on the European Commission website at https://agriculture.ec.europa.eu/farming/organic-farming/organic-farming/organic-logo-en - (4) Stocks of grape wine from the 2012 vintage or older, made from grapes which were produced or processed in accordance with OOAP Standard OP3 Appendix Two: Technical Rules of Production may continue to be exported labelled as 'wine made from organic grapes' until these stocks are exhausted.
-Labels on these wines must not carry the EU Organic Logo. - (5) Grape wine from the 2013 vintage or younger labelled as 'wine made from organic grapes' is not eligible for export under this OER. - (6) Grape wine from the 2013 vintage or younger labelled as 'organic wine' may be issued with an official organic assurance and exported under this OER provided that: - a) the wine was made in compliance with the technical rules for organic winemaking that were in force at the time of the relevant vintage, as summarised in Table 2; and - b) the recognised agency of the operator responsible for winemaking has verified that all production and post-production activities have been in full, and continuous compliance with the relevant OOAP rules, as summarised in Table 2, for the life of the product.
+- (3) Grape wine labelled as "wine made from organic grapes" is not eligible for export under this OER. - (4) Grape wine from the 2014 vintage or younger labelled as "organic wine" may be issued with an official organic assurance and exported under this OER provided that: - a) the wine was made in compliance with the technical rules for organic winemaking that were in force at the time of the relevant vintage, as summarised in Table 2; and - b) the recognised agency of the operator responsible for winemaking has verified that all production and post-production activities have been in full, and continuous compliance with the relevant OOAP rules, as summarised in Table 2, for the life of the product.